emanspeaks/emanspeaks.github.io/content/topics/snopt.md

 * SNOPT (Sparse Nonlinear OPTimizer)
 * Stores [[sparse matrices]] in [[compressed-sparse-columns|CSC]] format
   * The [[jacobian-matrix|Jacobian matrix]] in constrained optimization often has many more rows than columns (i.e. many constraints and relatively few variables), so it's efficient to store and access **columns**.
-  * SNOPT solves [[sequential quadratic programming|SQP]] subproblems using **quasi-Newton approximations**, so efficient access to columns of the Jacobian and Hessian is important during factorization and linear solves.
+  * SNOPT solves [[sqp|SQP]] subproblems using **quasi-Newton approximations**, so efficient access to columns of the Jacobian and Hessian is important during factorization and linear solves.